eBay Promoted Listings UK: Are They Worth It? Ad Rates, CPC and Real ROI (2026)

 What ad fees do to margins: worked examples

 Here is the arithmetic eBay’s dashboard will never show you.
-Take one thoroughly ordinary sale by a UK business seller:
+Take an illustrative sale by a UK business seller that is not VAT registered, so VAT charged on eBay fees is a real cost:

 The same sale at different ad rates